pglevy/sms-com/5ws.md

  - Separate piano and voice microphones
  - 2 cameras for piano/sheet music and face

-## Who w
+## Who - 10 years and up (wants to ...)

- - Anybody 10 years and up wants to learn to play the piano either as a solo pianist, singer accompanist or both.
+ - play the piano either as a solo pianist, singer accompanist or both.
  -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExMTc0NTY1LDExODQyNTQxMDksLTE2Mz
+eyJoaXN0b3J5IjpbNTA0MDQ4MjA3LDExODQyNTQxMDksLTE2Mz
 kyMzMwNzgsLTg4MzMzNDAxNiwtMjA4ODc0NjYxMl19
 -->